daplab/documentation/docs/getting_started.md

 also need to set a username using the `User` parameter.
 {: .vscc-notify-warning }

-# Set a Password

-In SSH
+# SSH into the gateway

 ```bash
 ssh pubgw1.daplab.ch
 ```

+# Set a Password

 Once we've ssh'ed in, you can set a password, which will be used to login into HUE